 Hansbrough came to North Carolina in 2005 and immediately made an impact on the basketball program.
-In his freshman season, he averaged 18.9 points and 7.8 rebounds per game.
-He was a unanimous selection for the ACC Rookie of the Year.
+The freshman averaged 18.9 points and 7.8 rebounds per game, as Sports Reference reports.
+Hansbrough was a unanimous selection for ACC Rookie of the Year.
 He also earned First Team All-America honors.
-North Carolina had a gem in Hansbrough, and he would only get better during his time in Chapel Hill.
+North Carolina had a gem in Hansbrough, who only improved during his time in Chapel Hill.

-In his sophomore season, Hansbrough received first-team All-American honors yet again and was voted North Carolina’s Most Valuable Player by his teammates and coaches.
-The college basketball world quickly gravitated to North Carolina because of the success that Hansbrough was having in his first two years.
+In his sophomore season, Hansbrough received first-team All-American honors again and was voted North Carolina’s MVP by his teammates and coaches.
+The college basketball world watched North Carolina closely due to the success Hansbrough experienced in his first two years.

-It seemed as though Hansbrough was the face of college basketball.
-During his junior year, he was named the consensus National Player of the Year.
-He became the 11th North Carolina player to win the award and the fourth player in ACC history to win the National Player of the Year, ACC Player of the Year, ACC Tournament MVP, and NCAA Regional MVP all in the same season.
-The awards just kept racking up for him.
+During his junior year, Hansbrough was named the consensus National Player of the Year.
+The awards kept racking up.
+He became the 11th North Carolina player to win the award and the fourth player in ACC history to win the National Player of the Year, ACC Player of the Year, ACC Tournament MVP, and NCAA Regional MVP, all in the same season.

-Senior year was the icing on the cake for the North Carolina star.
-He would go on to break the all-time career scoring record at 2,872 points.
+Senior year was the icing on the cake for the Tar Heels star.
+Hansbrough broke the all-time career scoring record at 2,872 points.
 He also led North Carolina to a national title in 2009, defeating Michigan State.
-His career at North Carolina will go down as one of the best in the history of all college basketball.
-No player wanted to win more than Hansbrough.
+His North Carolina career was one of the best in college basketball history.
 His jersey was retired by North Carolina in 2010.

-After four seasons with the Pacers, he spent two with the Toronto Raptors and one with the Charlotte Hornets, and that was the end of his NBA career.
-He has not been in the NBA since the 2015-16 season.
-Once a terrific college player finds himself out of the league after seven seasons.
+After four seasons with the Pacers, he spent two with the Toronto Raptors and one with the Charlotte Hornets.
+That was the end of his NBA career.
+Once a terrific college player, Hansbrough found himself out of the league after seven years.
+He has not played in the NBA since the 2015-16 season.